Appraisily/antique-appraiser-directory/README.md

 # Antique Appraiser Directory Service

 ## Overview
 This service creates and maintains a comprehensive directory of antique appraisers across major US cities.
-It uses AI-powered data collection and processing to ensure accurate, structured information about antique appraisal services.
+It uses Perplexity AI for data collection and OpenAI for structured data processing.

 ## Core Features

-### 1. Data Collection & Processing
+### 1. Data Collection
 - Gathers detailed antique appraiser information using Perplexity AI
-- Processes raw data into structured JSON format using OpenAI
+- Generates a comprehensive directory of appraisers for each city
 - Supports both single-city and batch processing
-- Intelligent data deduplication and skip logic

-### 2. Dual Storage Architecture
-#### City-Specific Storage (`cities/`)
-- Structured by city name
-- Maintains full metadata and processing history
-- Stores both raw and processed data
-- Includes timestamps and processing details
+- Includes details like specialties, contact information, and certifications

-#### Global Storage (`Global/`)
+### 2. Directory Generation
+- Complete directory of all cities in the list
-- Flat structure with city-named files
+- Individual city files for easy access
-- Contains only processed, structured data
-- Optimized for quick access and integration
+- Structured data for integration with other systems
-- Direct JSON format without metadata wrapper
+- Local file storage without cloud dependencies

 ### 3. API Endpoints